aheil/hhn-swarch/README.md

 # Advanced Software Architecture

-This course is being taught at as part of Master Software Engineering and Management at Heilbron University for Applied Sciences in Germany.
+This course is being taught at as part of Master Software Engineering and Management at Heilbronn University for Applied Sciences in Germany.

 [Go to the official Website ⏭](https://www.hs-heilbronn.de/advanced-software-architecture)

 ## Lecture Slides

 * [Software Architecture: Introduction](https://github.com/aheil/hhn-swarch/slides/raw/main/swarch.01.pdf)

-Lab Home Assignement Notes

 ### Lab 1: Software Architecture